Is it bad to have a big ego?

 What is a Big Ego?

-Having a big ego is basically a high belief in ourselves (high self image) for example our abilities, skills our importance to people and our place in society.
-This high self belief (Big Ego) is just a self perception which doesn’t necessarily mirror the truth.
-We as humans are very ego centric and our minds are often looking for ways to boost up our egos and to feel good about ourselves.
+Having a big ego is basically a high belief in ourselves (high self image), for example our abilities, skills our importance to people and our place in society.
+This high self-belief (Big Ego) is just a self perception which doesn’t necessarily mirror the truth.
+We as humans are very ego centric, and our minds are often looking for ways to boost up our egos, and generally to feel good about ourselves.

-There is nothing wrong in us feeling good about ourselves.
-Having a high self image and self worth is more beneficial than a low self image which could lead to conditions like depression.
-Having a low self image or suffering from depression is obviously a bad thing, it’s life limiting and potentially harmful.
+There is nothing wrong with us feeling good about ourselves.
+Having a high self-image and self-worth is more beneficial than a low self-image, which could lead to conditions like depression.
+Having a low self-image or suffering from depression is obviously a bad thing, it’s life limiting and potentially harmful.

 Why is having a big ego bad?

 Having a big ego can lead to arrogance and even hubris which are generally unlikable character traits.
 Those with big egos also tend to try and reinforce that ego at almost every opportunity which can lead to egotistical and narcissistic behaviors.
-These behaviors are unhealthy which can cause problems for the individual and the people around them.
+These behaviors are unhealthy, and can cause problems for the individual and the people around them.

 Having a big ego can lead to a delusional way of thinking.
 They may say things such as “I am always right” or “I am never wrong,” they may never admit when they are wrong, their ego’s wont allow it.
-Most of us have probably known a few people that have said these, or something similar and who can’t admit to making mistakes.
+Most of us have probably known a few people that have said these, or something similar, and that can’t admit to making mistakes.
 These sorts of comments are self indulgent and basically delusional, just a way of massaging the ego.
-They will look for evidence to support their high opinions of themselves and discard anything that could threaten their high self believe or ego.
+They will look for evidence to support their high opinions of themselves, and discard anything that could threaten their high self-believe or ego.

 Can a big ego be good?

-Yes, many successful business people and sporting professionals have big ego’s, a high belief in oneself is important if you want to achieve something great or be the best at something.
-It just has to be balanced and controlled with enough self awareness to prevent a healthy self belief turning into harmful delusional thinking.
+Yes, many successful business people and sporting professionals have big ego’s, a high belief in oneself is important if you want to achieve something great, or to be the best at something.
+It just has to be balanced and controlled with enough self-awareness to prevent a healthy self-belief turning into harmful delusional thinking.

-The mind often tries to compensate for itself, so for example if a person has a low self image the mind can try to correct it by seeking to build a high self image.
-This compensating is sometimes the reason for someone having what is known as a big ego, however the boost to their self image will be unstable and temporary.
-So the next time you encounter one of these ego boosting individuals bear in mind that they actually maybe just compensating for their deep routed low self image or confidence.
+The mind often tries to compensate for itself.
+So, for example, if a person has a low self-image, the mind can try to correct it by seeking to build a high self-image.
+This compensation is sometimes the reason for someone having what is known as a big ego.
+However, the boost to their self-image will be unstable and temporary.
+So, the next time you encounter one of these ego-boosting individuals, bear in mind that they actually may be just compensating for their deep-rooted low self-image or confidence.

 Having a big ego can be a good or bad.
-If your life is benefiting from it then its good.
-However if it’s causing you problems and negatively effecting people around you, then it maybe something that you need to look at adjusting.
+If your life is benefiting from it then it’s good.
+However, if it’s causing you problems and negatively effecting the people around you, then it maybe something that you need to look at adjusting.

-- Understand that seeking a quick ego boost is a very limited and short sighted method of feeling good about oneself that will probably do you more harm than good in the long term.
+- Understand that seeking a quick ego boost is a very limited and short sighted method of feeling good about oneself, and it will probably do you more harm than good in the long term.